epandurski/swaptacular.github.io/overview.md

 creating and issuing new digital currencies possible for everyone.
 The Swaptacular project consists of three things:

-1. The network architecture
+1. The network architecture.
-2. A set of interoperability protocols
+2. A set of interoperability protocols.
-3. Reference implementations for the interoperability protocols
+3. Reference implementations for the interoperability protocols.

 ## The network architecture